 The Prostate Cancer Foundation (PCF) is the world’s leading philanthropic organization funding and accelerating prostate cancer research.
-Every 2.9 minutes a man is diagnosed with prostate cancer, and millions of men and their families are fighting the disease globally.
-In the United States, prostate cancer affects 1 in 7 men, making it the most common non-skin cancer in America.
+Every 3.2 minutes a man is diagnosed with prostate cancer, and millions of men and their families are fighting the disease globally.
+In the United States, prostate cancer affects 1 in 9 men, making it the most common non-skin cancer in America.
 This means that a non-smoking man is more likely to develop prostate cancer than he is to develop colon, bladder, melanoma, lymphoma, and kidney cancers combined.
-In 2016 alone, it is estimated that more than 181,000 men will be diagnosed with prostate cancer, and more than 26,000 will die from the disease.
-A man of African descent is 70% more likely to develop prostate cancer than a Caucasian man, and more than twice as likely to die from the disease.
+In 2018 alone, it is estimated that nearly 165,000 men will be diagnosed with prostate cancer, and more than 29,000 will die from the disease.
+A man of African descent is 74% more likely to develop prostate cancer than a Caucasian man, and more than twice as likely to die from the disease.

 PCF is unique in its innovative approach to medical research funding.
 PCF identifies the most promising research ideas and attracts brilliant individuals and teams of scientists, early in their careers, to PCF’s Research Enterprise.
 By channeling resources directly to the world’s top scientific minds, PCF is able to cut through red tape, speed scientific breakthroughs and deliver new treatments to patients.
 PCF funds a variety of different kinds of projects that vary in focus, scope and duration.
 Challenge Awards fund teams of scientists working on critical unmet needs for advanced prostate cancer.
 Creativity Awards support exceptionally novel projects to produce scientific breakthroughs.
 Young Investigator Awards jump start research programs for early career scientists and researchers.
 PCF researchers connect globally to exchange information and share scientific data in real time.